google-deepmind/mujoco/doc/programming/simulation.rst

 where ``t`` is the time, ``x`` is the state vector, ``u`` is the control vector, and ``f`` is the function that computes the time-derivative of the state.
 This is a continuous-time formulation, and indeed the physics model simulated by MuJoCo is defined in continuous time.
-Even though the numerical integrator operates in discrete time, the main part of the computation - namely the function :ref:`mj_forward` - corresponds to the continuous-time dynamics function ``f(t,x,u)`` above.
+Even though the numerical integrator operates in discrete time, the main part of the computation---namely the function :ref:`mj_forward`---corresponds to the continuous-time dynamics function ``f(t,x,u)`` above.
 Here we explain this correspondence.

 The state vector in MuJoCo is: